maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 Essential (v 4.5.0)

 1. Auto-size: js iframe dynamic rescaling? (best guess won't work...)
 2. Choose and document default options for Sortable.js and document them.
+Make sure any overwritten options are warned as being overwritten, user should know when and why their input options are being discarded.
 3. Unit tests
 4. Make sure STACK CSS is loaded, i.e. https://github.com/maths/moodle-qtype_stack/blob/master/styles.css
    This contains some styles such as proof and trees we'd like within the iframe.